-585.615 Mathematical Methods for Applied Biomedical Engineering
+585.615 Mathematical Methods for Applied Biomedical Engineering 📃

 The course covers mathematical techniques needed to solve advanced problems encountered in applied biomedical engineering.
-Fundamental concepts are presented, with emphasis placed on applications of these techniques to biomedical engineering problems.
-Topics include solution of ordinary differential equations using the Laplace transformation, Fourier series and integrals, solution of partial differential equations including the use of Bessel functions and Legendre polynomials, and an introduction to complex analysis.

-Prerequisite: Familiarity with multivariable calculus, linear algebra, and ordinary differential equations.
+Fundamental concepts are presented with emphasis placed on applications of these techniques to biomedical engineering problems.
+Topics include solution of ordinary differential equations using the Laplace transformation, Fourier series and integrals, solution of partial differential equations including the use of Bessel functions and Legendre polynomials and an introduction to complex analysis.
+Prerequisite(s): Familiarity with multi-variable calculus, linear algebra, and ordinary differential equations.
+Instructor(s): Rio the growing need for objectivity and accessibility in diagnostics and therapeutics.
+The science and technology that goes into the plethora of sensors, although highly interdisciplinary, mainly derives from basic principles in physics and electrical engineering.
+This course will (re)introduce these principles and illustrate the application of these principles in a number of classes of medical sensors.
+It will also review some of the basic ideas and constraints that go into making of a medical device and finally touch upon a few nontechnical principles in applications of medical devices.

-Instructor: Rio

-585.616 Principles of Medical Instrumentation and Devices
+Principles of Medical Instrumentation 585.616 and Devices